ishikawalab/imtoolkit/docs/source/db/M=4/index.rst

 =====

-This webpage provides the designed active indices for the :math:`M = 4` case.
+This webpage provides the designed active indices in the :math:`M = 4` case.

 .. toctree::
    :maxdepth: 2